-An International Diabetes Federation Centre of Education is a diabetes institution/member organization designated by IDF to form part of an international collaborative voluntary network to initiate, coordinate, facilitate and conduct high quality education for multidisciplinary healthcare professionals in diabetes and other related chronic diseases.
+An IDF Centre of Education is a diabetes institution designated by IDF to form part of an international collaborative voluntary network to improve high quality education for multidisciplinary healthcare professionals in diabetes and other related chronic diseases.

-To be eligible to become an IDF Diabetes Education Centre, the institution/member organization must provide evidence of the following criteria:
+To be eligible to become an IDF Centre of Education, the institution commits to the following :

 Written commitment of leadership to support the IDF School of Diabetes, D-NET, Best of IDF, IDF School Fellow programme and related education initiatives.